MuchoLucho/mender-docs/01.Get-started/05.Monitor/docs.md

 > LOG_PATTERN_EXPIRATION=255
 > ```

-Which will trigger a critical alert every time _Exited with code n_ (where n is any decimal number) shows up in the logs for `my-service` systemd service.
-In the above example there is going to be an automatic cancellation of the critical condition (sending of an "OK" alert) after 255 consecutive seconds during which the pattern does not appear in the logs.
+The `log` monitoring subsystem will trigger a critical alert every time _Exited with code n_ (where `n` is any decimal number) shows up in the logs for `my-service` systemd service.
+In the above example, an automatic rest of the critical condition (sending of an _OK_ alert) will happen after 255 consecutive seconds during which the pattern does not appear in the logs.
 This is what the last and optional argument to `mender-monitorctl` stands for.

 For more information please refer